Article 1 – Name

 - Ad Hoc committees shall be temporary, task-specific committees established by the President as deemed necessary.

-- Except for its temporary nature, an ad hoc committee shall meet the same requirements as a standing committee, as outlined in Article VII, Section A.
+- Except for its temporary nature, an ad hoc committee shall meet the same requirements as a standing committee, as outline in Article VII, Section A.

 Article VII – Meetings

-- The Assembly will hold one meeting per month on a Tuesday after President’s Council held on the Monday before.
-Special meetings may be called by the Executive Council as needed.
+- The Assembly will hold one meeting per month.
+Special meetings may be called by the Executive Council as needed

 - Voting at all Assembly meetings may be by general consent, voice, show of hands, roll call, ballot or any means appropriate.
 A majority shall carry the vote.